The Subfield Metric and its Application to Quantum Error Correction: The Subfield Weights and Metrics

 For $\lambda=2$, we get $d_\lambda=9$, and the code can correct $2$ roof errors, the combination of $1$ roof error with $1$ base error, as well as $4$ base errors.
-For $\lambda=3$, we get $d_\lambda=11$, and the code can correct the combination of $1$ roof errors with $2$ base error as well as $5$ base errors.
+For $\lambda=3$, we get $d_\lambda=11$, and the code can correct the combination of $1$ roof error with $2$ base errors, as well as $5$ base errors.

 The code $\mathcal{C}$ can be used to construct a quantum code with parameters $[\![17,1,7]\!]_2$.
 Considered as a symmetric quantum code, it can correct three arbitrary errors.
-Considered as an asymmetric code, it can, e.g., correct an arbitrary error combined with two phase-errors, as well as five phase-errors. \end{example}
+Considered as an asymmetric code, it can, e.g., correct an arbitrary error combined with two phase errors, as well as five phase errors. \end{ex}